Update: December 22, 2022

 5. Based on this test (and sometimes you have to go back and do the first operation again to compare) you will know which curl compresses with the least resistance.
 That is the way the direction of the grain runs on that paper.
 So for instance, if you have a 22 x 30 inch sheet of paper and you flop over the 30 inch side and compress, then go flat and flop the 22 inch side up and compress and find the latter has more resistance you know that the grain runs with the 30 inch side of the sheet.

-This method is sometimes difficult to judge when working with ultra thin papers.
+The non-invasive method is sometimes difficult to judge when working with ultra thin papers.

 Invasive Method One—Water: